fzrh/airport/README.md

 ### Week 3 - Friday Challenge

-This was a test set by @ecomba whilst learning to code at Makers Academy.
+This was a test set at the end of Week 3 whilst learning to code at Makers Academy.

 It was focused on object oriented programming and test driven development.

 #### Task: